This article is formed of 5 Pages with navigation at the end of each page

-Television has the power to whisk us away into new worlds, while remaining firmly rooted to our favourite armchair.
-While equally opening up new worlds through longer, episodic stories that leave us gagging for more.
+Television has the power to whisk us away into new worlds while remaining rooted in our favourite armchair.
+While equally opening up expansive stories through episodic journeys that leave us gagging for more.
 In recent years this has led to a new golden age of TV, as our viewing habits have changed in an online world.
 So why not take a break and immerse yourself in some truly stunning TV.
 With our curated list of some of the top TV box sets available now on streaming services, DVD or Blu Ray.
-Each one providing hours of essential entertainment in a range of genres from comedy to drama and sci-fi.
+Each one providing hours of entertainment in a range of genres, from comedy to drama and sci-fi.
 So grab the remote and your favourite snacks and enjoy our list of Top TV box sets.

 United States – 2020 (Amazon Prime)